SharePoint/sp-dev-docs/docs/schema/field-element-field.md

 </tr>
 <tr class="odd">
 <td align="left"><p>**Name**</p></td>
 <td align="left"><p>Required **Text**.
 The internal name of the field.
-The name must be unique with respect to the set of fields in a list or Web site.
+The name must be unique with respect to the set of fields in a list or website.
 SharePoint Foundation will amend the value if necessary to guarantee its uniqueness; otherwise it does not change for the lifetime of the field definition.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**NegativeFormat**</p></td>